VictorGa/blue/README.md

 # Blue
 > Blocklevel loves user experience

-Blue is an opninionated full fledged Vue.js framework.
+Blue is an opinionated full fledged Vue.js framework.
 Blue enables you to create high end applications in a process where clients are a big part of your workflow.

 ## Usage
 To get up and running run: